mrbinky3000/riWinDims/README.md

 by requiring your client to install them before viewing your work, because once you cross that line, you're on the hook whenever their browser needs tech support.

-The only benefit to this plugin over the various browser scriptlets and plugins that currently exist, is that this script allows clients and colleagues to self-explore your prototypes without requiring them to install anything on their computers.
+__The only benefit to this plugin over the various browser scriptlets and plugins that currently exist, is that this script allows clients and colleagues to self-explore your prototypes without requiring them to install anything on their computers.__ That's actually a pretty big plus over the competition :-)

 The drawback is that this code needs to be disabled and removed before final delivery.
 If you place this code in the site-wide JavaScript for your project, you only have to disable one instance.

 ##Supported Browsers